A seamless mirror-polished stainless steel ceiling reflects the space

-The spatial concept required a high quality mirror polished ceiling to create an ethereal space for the artworks that are enhanced with bespoke spotlights.
+Implementation of the spatial concept required a high-quality mirror polished ceiling – an ethereal space for the artworks that are enhanced with bespoke spotlights.

-Mirror polished stainless steel is said to be one of the most unforgiving finishes and the width of the panels, 1435mm, added to the challenge.
-Other technical challenges included 2mm joints between the panels, bent panel edges with a consistent mirror polished surface and access panels without visible keyholes.
+Mirror polished stainless steel is said to be one of the most unforgiving finishes and the selected typical width of the panel of 1435mm added to the challenge in meeting the high-quality standards of the project.

 |Ceiling Panels||Stainless Steel||Mirror Finish|